Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 If you need to execute a command inside the application's environment (such as for debugging):
 1. Start the app (see above).
-2. `docker compose exec frontend /bin/sh` at the root of the repo.
+2. `docker compose exec frontend /bin/sh` at the root of the repository.

 ## Architecture

 Software Stack:
 - react
 - next.js